Residential Recycling Services

 - Wednesday - 8 a.m. to 5 p.m.

 - Saturday - 8 a.m. to 1 p.m.

 Who can bring EPS for recycling?

 This drop-off is open to all, including non-Frisco residents and commercial entities.
-No ID or proof of residency is required.
-If a full box truck or more of EPS, please call 972-292-5900 before coming to the drop-off.
+If you have a full box truck or more of EPS, please call 972-292-5900 before coming to the collection center.

-Why isn't EPS recyclable in my blue bin?
+Why isn't EPS recyclable in my blue container?

 Are there different types of Styrofoam that are or are not recyclable?

 Yes - and the key is what happens when they squish.
 If they break into snowflake-like pieces, it's a recyclable styrofoam and acceptable for Frisco's drop-off.
 If it either doesn't squish or squishes and pops back to its original form, it's not recyclable and needs to be thrown in your trash.
 Polystyrene paper, the styrofoam used for food and beverage to-go containers, can be recycled at the Environmental Collection Center in Frisco if rinsed and clean.
 Meat trays are never accepted.